johanberntsson/simple-arpeggiator-lv2/README.md

 or stand-alone applications.

 **Graphical User Interface**:
-The optional GUI is implemended in Qt5.
+The optional GUI is implemented in Qt5.
 The implementation files are simplearpeggiator_gui_qt5.cpp and simplearpeggiator_gui_qt5.h.

 RESOURCES
 ---------